RavjotD/PythonExcercises/README.md

 - Each feature is validated through Unit testing, feel free to downlaod the codebase.

 ## Getting started:
-- Make sure Python and VScode is installed or an alternative enivoronment.
+- Make sure Python and VScode is installed or an alternative environment.
 - Create a local directory on your system and clone the repo:
            - git clone [repo http link]
 - Open up your programming environment and have your python interpreter selected.